Automorphy of mod 2 Galois representations associated to certain genus 2 curves over totally real fields: Examples

 We are looking for monic irreducible polynomials $f\in\Q[x]$ of degree $6$ such that \begin{enumerate} \item there is an isomorphism $\sigma$ from the Galois group of $f$ to the symmetric group $S_{5}$; \item for any complex conjugation $c$ in the Galois group of $f$, the element $\sigma(c)\in S_{5}$ has type $(2,2)$. \end{enumerate}

 We shall give two families of such polynomials.
-A general approach to produce them is to compute the sextic resolvent polynomial $f$ of a given sextic polynomial over $F$ so that $f$ factors over $F$ into a polynomial of degree 1 and an irreducible quintic~\cite[Algorithm 6.3.10 of Section 6.3, pp.316--324]{Cohen}.
-It is just done by symbolic computation but it would be tedious.
-Further, writing down an explicit form would take considerable space.
+A general approach to produce them is to compute the sextic resolvent polynomial $f$ of an irreducible quintic polynomial over $F$ with Galois group $S_5$.
+This can be done using symbolic computation, in a straightforward but very tedious way; also, writing down an explicit form would take considerable space.
 To get around this, we apply classical results of Hermite and Klein.